 The Shark Navigator Lift-Away Speed is an upright vacuum.
-It's an entry-level model within Shark's extensive lineup of 'Lift-Away' bagless uprights, which are designed to allow you to pick up and carry its canister while vacuuming with its wand.
-Compared to pricier models like the Shark APEX Upright, it has a simpler single-brushroll floorhead and doesn't feel as sturdily-built.
-Thankfully, its self-cleaning 'Zero-M' brushroll isn't as tangle-prone as most other brushrolls.
+It's an old, entry-level model within Shark's extensive lineup of 'Lift-Away' bagless uprights, which are designed to allow you to pick up and carry its canister while vacuuming with its wand.
+Compared to newer, pricier models like the Shark APEX Upright and Shark Stratos Upright, it has a simpler single-brushroll floorhead and doesn't feel as sturdily built.
+Thankfully, its self-cleaning 'Zero-M' brushroll isn't as tangle-prone as most other brushrolls, and it's equipped with useful features like a HEPA filter.

-The Shark Navigator Lift-Away Speed is a good option for bare floors.
-It easily clears pet hair as well as small and bulky debris with minimal loss in suction performance as its dustbin fills up.
-While there are a few parts that need periodic cleaning, its bagless design and washable filters mean that it incurs virtually no recurring costs.
-Unfortunately, it's bulky and has a fairly short hose, making it difficult to clean hard-to-reach spots when cleaning in its semi-handheld configuration.
+The Shark Navigator Lift-Away Speed is a decent option for bare floors.
+It easily clears bulky debris, though fine debris poses a challenge.
+While a few parts need periodic cleaning, its bagless design and washable filters mean that it incurs virtually no recurring costs.
+Unfortunately, it's bulky and has a fairly short hose, making it difficult to clean hard-to-reach spots, even when cleaning in its semi-handheld configuration.
+There also isn't a brushroll off switch, so it can scatter around larger chunks of debris on hard floors.

 The Shark Navigator Lift-Away Speed is a decent choice for vacuuming high-pile carpet.
-It easily picks up pet hair and the majority of fine and large debris.
+It easily picks up pet hair and most larger debris.
+However, finer debris is a pain point, and requires multiple passes.
 Its floorhead has a two-level surface type adjustment, and you can adjust its suction power with a sliding suction gate, allowing you to adapt to many different surfaces on the fly.
 However, it's not very easy to move around as it's a bit heavy and bulky.
-Its floorhead doesn't have a brushroll on/off switch either, so it can sometimes get caught on rug tassels.
+Its floorhead doesn't have a brushroll on/off switch, so it can sometimes get caught on rug tassels.

 The Shark Navigator Lift-Away Speed is decent for pets.
-It does a fantastic job of cleaning pet hair on bare floors as well as low and high-pile carpet.
-Also, it comes with an allergen-trapping HEPA filter, which is helpful if you have a heavily-shedding pet at home.
+It does a great job of cleaning pet hair on carpet and fabric furniture Also, it comes with an allergen-trapping HEPA filter that's fairly effective in trapping airborne allergens, though, like any bagless vacuum, emptying its dustbin can release a cloud of dust.
 It also incurs virtually no recurring costs.
 However, there are a few parts that need periodic cleaning.
 Its floorhead's brushroll isn't removable either, making it hard to clean tangled hair, though it's advertised to be self-cleaning.

 The Shark Navigator Lift-Away Speed is a decent option for cleaning stairs.
 Although it's a bit heavy and bulky, its 'Lift-Away' design allows you to carry its canister body separately from its floorhead while cleaning with its wand, making it easier to carry up and down stairs.
 Unfortunately, its range is somewhat limited due to its short hose.
 Thankfully, it delivers superb performance on bare surfaces and does an excellent job on low and high-pile carpet.